naivary/codemark/docs/roadmap.md

 7. Build a variable in which the marker themselves will be included so referenceing other marker values is possible in the future e.g. path:to:i=32 -> $path:to:i resolves to 32.
+8. Namespaces for typeid? e.g. builtin.string/default.string
+   default.slice.ptr.int etc. On first hrought it isnt much of a great idea